 Priority Action Progress Status Advocate for and assist Asylum Seekers and Refugees living in the community Continue to support the Back Your Neighbour campaign and the activities of the Local Government Mayoral Taskforce Supporting People Seeking Asylum Activity for the Back Your Neighbour campaign continued to highlight the impacts of COVID-19 on people seeking asylum by activation of regular social media posts.
-Greater Dandenong Council (and other Taskforce member Council representatives) participated in the Palm Sundar - Justice for stefugees Rally in late March.
-Advocacy for additional State Government funding was successful with 53.9 million being allocated across Victoria to support people seeking asylum for the financial year.
+Greater Dandenong Council (and other Taskforce member Council representatives) participated in the Palm Sunday - Justice for Refugees Rally in late March.
+Advocacy for additional Refugees Rally in the Pans.
+Under Justice for Refugees Rally in the Pans.
+March.
+Advocacy for additional Refugees Rally in the Pans.
+March.
+Advocacy for additional Refugees Rally in the Pans.
+Nucley I additional Refugees Rally in the Pans.
+March.
+Advocacy for additional Refugees Rally in the Pans.
+Successful with \$3.9 million being allocated across Victoria to support people seeking asylum for the financial year.
 Deliver the Home exhibition and program that features artists from refugee backgrounds including people seeking asylum This project was delivered successfully in quarter one.
 Support implementation of yearly actions from the Greater Dandenong People Seeking Asylum and Refugee Action Plan 2018-21 The Multicultural and People Seeking Asylum Advisory Committee regularly reviews and updates the Part B Actions from the Refugee and People Seeking Asylum Action Plan at the Advisory Committee's bi-monthly meetings.
 Celebrate diversity through a range of cultural activities Provide support and guidance to community organised festivals, events and cultural celebrations Community events and celebrations continued this year despite the extraordinary impact of COVID-19 restrictions across the entire events sector.
 A total of 15 in-person events were facilitated on Council land in the last year, and one online event - an Afghan vigil - was also facilitated by Council for the local community. •

-Whilst only eleven exhibitions have been delivered a - Continued connection with aged care facilities and program of activations has occurred supporting the exhibition content, including 34 programs, supporting participatory activities.
-As a result a full Ongoing construction of the new Dandenong New - Delivery of a new Education partnership program were encouraged to assist members of their family engagement with local schools to deliver incursion The digital offerings this season included shows to appeal to older audiences with some Encore-style greater focus has been placed on the provision of - Appointment of three new members to the Arts programming, particularly at Christmas.
-Families successfully to respond to COVID-19 restrictions Demonstrated commitments were shown in all unaccustomed to online environment to access identified areas, with many outcomes pivoting significantly affected by COVID-19 restrictions This program was cancelled due to COVID-19 restrictions. workshops and other participatory outcomes.
-The capacity to deliver exhibitions has been to connect with local education providers Highlights have included: these programs.
-Advisory Board Art facility activities. program, family and children's program as well as consisting of varied genres for the Encore seniors Implement Year Five actions of the Greater Dandenong Arts and Cultural Heritage Strategy 2016-26 Present a season of professional performances exhibitions and supporting programs annually Deliver at least 12 arts and cultural heritage Increased participation in creative and cultural activities Deliver the 2020 Short Cuts Film Festival general programming with broad appeal through cultural facilities Provide community arts participation for artists, residents and businesses through performances, exhibitions and programs
+Whilst only eleven exhibitions have been delivered a program of activations has occurred supporting the exhibition content, including 34 programs, supporting participatory activities.
+As a result a full Ongoing construction of the new Dandenong New greater focus has been placed on the provision of - Appointment of three new members to the Arts successfully to respond to COVID-19 restrictions Demonstrated commitments were shown in all identified areas, with many outcomes pivoting significantly affected by COVID-19 restrictions This program was cancelled due to COVID-19 restrictions. workshops and other participatory outcomes.
+The capacity to deliver exhibitions has been Highlights have included: Advisory Board Art facility Implement Year Five actions of the Greater Dandenong Arts and Cultural Heritage Strategy 2016-26 exhibitions and supporting programs annually Deliver at least 12 arts and cultural heritage Deliver the 2020 Short Cuts Film Festival through cultural facilities